-Until recently CSF2 was operated in an autonomous mode by steering a quartz oscillator to the atomic resonance frequency and measuring the frequency difference between the quartz oscillator and the hydrogen maser with a commercial phase comparator [1].
-For the present evaluation CSF2 was operated in a non-autonomous mode for the first time: As in other fountains, for this purpose the quartz oscillator is locked to the hydrogen maser.
+Formerly CSF2 was operated in an autonomous mode by steering a quartz oscillator to the atomic resonance frequency and measuring the frequency difference between the quartz oscillator and the hydrogen maser with a commercial phase comparator [1].
+CSF2 is now operated in a non-autonomous mode: As in other fountains, for this purpose the quartz oscillator is locked to the hydrogen maser.
 The microwave signal for the fountain is synthesized based on the quartz oscillator and a DDS synthesizer locked to the quartz oscillator.
 The output frequency of the DDS synthesizer is digitally steered to the atomic resonance frequency by evaluating the caesium transition probability measured by the fountain.
 The frequency difference between CSF2 and the hydrogen maser is thus obtained from the monitored synthesizer frequency settings.